imagej/imagej.github.io/_pages/Colocalization_-_hardware_setup_and_image_acquisition.md

 ### Detector Saturation

 The problem with "saturated pixels" occurs mainly when we use pixel-based colocalization (*i.e.* when we are interested in intensity correlation over space).
 It is possible to derive the quantitative error made with saturation.
 See [here](Colocalization/ErrorDueToSaturation ).
 If pixels/images are saturated (that is having pixels with an intensity level at the top of the range, ie 255 for 8 bit data) then they are missing information about the real spatial intensity distribution in the sample.
-This is the most important data in your analysis, as you are usually most interested in the brightest objects - right?\!
+This is the most important data in your analysis, as you are usually most interested in the brightest objects - right?!
 That means its a really bad idea to throw that information away when you collect the images.

 ### Chromatic Shift